If you want a car that can put your socket set and some spanners to good use, these DIY-friendly classic cars could be the answer

 Morris Minor

-Arguably the ultimate DIY-friendly classic, the Morris Minor was made over a period spanning four separate decades with good reason; it combined an engaging chassis with trusty mechanicals, ease of maintenance, affordability and enough room for the family.
-And all those virtues make it a great classic for a keen DIYer.
-With an engaging and active club and scores of specialists to help you source the parts you need, there should be little on a Minor you can’t do for yourself.
+Arguably the archetypal British classic, Morris Minors were made over a period spanning four separate decades with good reason; they combined an engaging chassis with trusty mechanicals, ease of maintenance, affordability and enough room for the family.
+Even in 2026, the evergreen Moggy is still a common sight on our roads.

 Mazda MX-5

-The Mazda MX-5 is one of the best-value modern classics, and while fuel injection might scare the sort of tinkerer used to a single SU, the modern-day simplicity of the Mazda and the ease of sourcing parts from a myriad of specialists mean it’s earned its place among our list of DIY-friends options.
-And when the sun is out, you can put the hood down and enjoy the best of British B roads in a car that feels like a greatest hits compendium of the classic British sports car.
+Time was when the original ‘NA’ generation MX-5 was regarded as a classic car alternative without the rot and oil leaks, but with the earliest examples arriving here in 1989, many are now themselves restoration candidates.
+While fuel injection might scare the sort of tinkerer used to a single SU, the modern-day simplicity of the Mazda and the ease of sourcing parts from a myriad of specialists mean it’s earned its place among our list of DIY-friends options.
+Plus, when the sun is out, you can put the hood down and enjoy what feels like a greatest hits compendium of the classic British sports car.

 Mini

 With so many enthusiasts carrying tales of nightmare bypass hose replacements and escalating rust, can the classic Mini really be considered DIY friendly?
 We think it can.
 With simple A-Series power and easy spares availability, there’s nothing difficult about looking after a Mini.
 There are scores of specialists out there whether you want standard or aftermarket parts, and more books have been written about the Mini than about almost any other car.
-Admittedly some jobs can be awkward in terms of access given the tight engine bay, but that’s more of a case of patience than difficulty.
+Admittedly some jobs can be awkward in terms of access given the tight engine bay, and getting the clevis pins out of the clutch and brake pedals is incredibly frustrating, but that’s more of a case of patience than difficulty.
 And yes, they do rust for fun, but if there was ever a car to learn new skills on, the Mini is a prime candidate and will fit in most single garages.

 With Mini enthusiasts seemingly still on every street, there will be locals aplenty willing to offer help and experience should you need it in the early stages.
-This social scene is one of the biggest draws of Mini ownership, and not to use it when it comes to maintenance would be foolish.
-Minis are appreciating classics, but with 1980s examples still just about available for below £5000, it’s still one of the cheapest ways to access an automotive icon.
-And if the traditional Mini shape doesn’t appeal, you could always consider the great value that derivatives like the Riley Elf and the Wolseley Hornet offer.
+This social scene is one of the biggest draws of Mini ownership, and it’s truly global.

 Triumph Spitfire

-Unlike the Mini, there are no access issues with the Triumph Spitfire’s engine.
+Unlike the Mini, there are no access issues with the Spitfire’s engine.
 Its bonnet and front wings act as a clamshell, offering total access should it be needed.
-There’s even a choice of models, depending upon your budget and tastes – from the pretty but pricey Mk1 through to the excellent value of the Mk4 and torquey 1500.
+Indeed, as DIY-friendly projects go, the Spitfire takes some beating thanks to its separate-chassis layout, something which was forced on Triumph when competitor BMC acquired the major body supplier, Pressed Steel.

 Volkswagen Beetle